Researchers are trying to solve problems of mankind also by developing new materials.

 War against Cancer:

-In this third episode she met Mirkka Sarparanta from Kumpula Campus Tracers in Molecular Imaging (TRIM) research group and Hélder Santos from Viikki Campus Nanomedicines and Biomedical Engineering research group.
+In this third episode we meet Mirkka Sarparanta from Kumpula Campus Tracers in Molecular Imaging (TRIM) research group and Hélder Santos from Viikki Campus Nanomedicines and Biomedical Engineering research group.

 Mirkka Sarparanta and Hélder Santos have been collaborating for over ten years.
 They develop nanomedicine, with which to produce cancer medicines that are safer and more efficient for patients.
 Nanomedicine can be made to target the affected cells more exactly.
 It works like a vehicle steered by GPS, taking its passenger to a previously programmed destination.
 Imaging can be used to look inside the patient and offer personalised, tailored medicine in the future.
 When smaller doses of the medicine are efficient, will the treatment become cheaper?